FlyingPiska/FlyingPiska/README.md

-- 👋 Hi, I’m @FlyingPiska
+- 👋 Hi, I’m Iana
 - 👀 I’m interested in Eugeniu Popa and Syntax
-- 🌱 I’m currently learning Linguistics
+- 🌱 I’m currently studying Linguistics
-- 💞️ I’m looking to collaborate on ??!
+- 💞️ I love Eugeniu Popa.
+He is the best dev and ёбырь

-- 📫 How to reach me ??
+- 📫 How to reach me?
+Only Eugencic knows 🤷‍♀️

 <!---
 FlyingPiska/FlyingPiska is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.